 What is School-Based Participatory Science?

 School-Based Participatory Science (SBPS) is simply participatory science that takes place in K-12 schools, where students collect and report data.
 Incorporating participatory science projects into the classroom offers students an opportunity to authentically participate in science.
 They are able to collect and analyze data that are relevant to them and their local communities while also sharing what they discover with real scientists who use their data to advance our understanding of our world.
+We have created web-based materials that will help teachers you incorporate two participatory science projects into their your instruction: the Community Collaborative Rain, Hail, and Snow Network (CoCoRaHS) project (focused on weather and precipitation), and the Ladybugs at School project (focused on ecosystems and biodiversity).
+We have also created resources for participatory science project leaders who want to involve teachers and their students as part of their science instruction.
 We know from our work that this is a great approach to doing science in K-12 classrooms, but don’t take our word for it!
 Teachers involved in our project had this to say:

 “Every morning, students are excited to check the rain gauge!”